 Then I discovered that in the kitchen, if the ingredients are fresh and the method stays simple, there's very little that can go wrong.
 Here's a first step towards conquering your seafood stovetop fears.

-4 white fish fillets (any kind you like, as long as superfresh.
+4 white fish fillets (any kind you like, as long as super fresh.
 I usually use trout, amberjack or Dover sole)

-4 tablespoon breadcrumbs (preferably home made)
+4 tbsp. breadcrumbs (preferably home made)

-4 tablespoons Parmigiano cheese, grated
+4 tbsp.
+Parmigiano cheese, grated

 1 unwaxed lemon